PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 ## Using Pre-Installed Software with Environment **Modules**

-Several applications and software libraries are already available on each cluster, and can be accessed through modules.
+Several applications and software libraries are already available on each cluster, and can be accessed through [environment modules](https://researchcomputing.princeton.edu/support/knowledge-base/modules).

 ### What Modules Are Available?